TorchlightSoftware/axiom/README.md

 # Axiom

-Axiom is the anti-framework.
-If you prefer libraries over frameworks, but are looking for a place to put your integration, setup, and configuration options, this is for you.
+Axiom is a system for defining lifecycles in a declarative way, and attaching processes to each stage.

-Axiom can be used to create productive workflows, while retaining the flexibility and maintainability that comes from utilizing decoupled components.
+Axiom can be used to create productive workflows, and define the runtime of your application in a decoupled, extensible way.

 At its core, Axiom is: